 Product-Oriented Selling Theory

-In this theory, it is assumed that the prospect or buyer has no idea about the new product and the scientific or technological advancement, neither do they know about the benefits or impact which the new products or technology can create for the prospects.
+In this theory, it is assumed that the prospect or buyer has no idea about the new product and scientific or technological advancement.
+Neither they know about the benefits or impact which the new products or technology can create for the prospects.

 Therefore, in such a situation, the product-oriented selling style is adopted, where the salespeople need to spread awareness about the product by specifying its features, advantages, benefits and usage, to the prospects.

 It is believed that this strategy will not only make the prospect familiar to the new product but may also motivate or pursue him/her to purchase the product.

 Here, the customer is targeted indirectly with slight influence through motivation.
 This theory is usually applied in organizations dealing in software projects, computers, machinery, pharmaceutical, etc.

 The following image represents the working of product-oriented selling theory:

 In the above diagram, the maximum i.e., almost 85% of the time, interaction is carried out by the salesperson, where he/she explains and presents the product features in front of the prospect.

 The only drawback of this theory is that, if the salesperson fails to understand the present need of the prospect, or is unable to associate this requirement with the benefits of the new product; then the buyer won’t show any interest in purchasing the product.

 The need satisfaction theory brings forward an interactive approach or a win-win assumption, where the prospect and the salesperson communicate with each other to ensure mutual satisfaction of both the parties.